jrs-innovation-center/CODEcampAS/2-first-web-site/story.md

 ## Exercise

 Take the generated origin story and modify it to fit your character.
-Now lets add it to your web page.
+Now let's add it to your web page.